Lead and Your Drinking Water

 How to Reduce Lead in Drinking Water at Home

 These two recommendations are very important to the health of your family.
 They will probably be effective in reducing lead levels because most of the lead in household water usually comes from the plumbing in your house.
-Read our water quality tips to reduce lead exposure.
+Read our brochure Water Quality Tips: Reduce Lead Exposure (PDF).

 Some commercial water filters claim to remove lead from water.
 Please check the package to make sure the filter is certified to meet National Sanitation Foundation (NSF) Standard 53 for removing the contaminant “lead” before buying one of these filters.
 Check NSF’s list of Certified Water Filters for Lead Reduction.